 By FELICIA FONSECA Related Press

 President Joe Biden signed the Safeguard Tribal Objects of Patrimony Act on Dec.
 21, a invoice that had been launched since 2016.
-Together with stiffer penalties, it prohibits the export of sacred Native American gadgets from the U.S. and creates a certification course of to tell apart artwork from sacred gadgets.
+Together with stiffer penalties, it prohibits the export of sacred Native American gadgets from the U.S. and creates a certification course of to differentiate artwork from sacred gadgets.

-Tribes have seen some wins through the years:
+Tribes have seen some wins over time:

 The STOP Act ties in with the Native American Graves Safety and Repatriation Act that requires museums and universities that obtain federal funds to reveal Native American gadgets of their possession, stock them, and notify and switch these gadgets to affiliated tribes and Native Hawaiians or descendants.